NataliaP14/NataliaP14/README.md

 - 🌟I'm currently a Sophomore pursuing a Bachelor's degree in Computer Science
 - 🖥️ I'm interested in Software Engineering and Cybersecurity
-- 💡I'm looking to collaborate with others on full-stack projects
+- 💡I'm looking to collaborate with others on coding projects

 ## Skills
 <a href="https://www.java.com" target="blank">